Publication

 She was 52, healthy, and she brought a three-ring binder.
 Tabbed sections.
 Color-coded.
 The first tab was labeled "mTOR Inhibition" and contained six PubMed abstracts, two podcast transcripts, and a handwritten comparison of rapamycin dosing protocols from a longevity forum.
 She wanted to know if I would prescribe rapamycin for anti-aging.

-I get some version of this conversation at least twice a month now.
+I get some version of the binder conversation at least twice a month now.
 The patients are smart.
 They have done real reading.
 What they usually lack is the clinical training to distinguish a promising mouse study from something I can responsibly act on.
+But here is what I have had to admit to myself over the past two years: what I sometimes lack is the humility to recognize when a patient's reading has outpaced my own.

-The finding that made me reconsider my own skepticism
+The finding that made me uncomfortable

 I used to dismiss longevity medicine more categorically than I do now.
 I had a comfortable position: the evidence is not there, the supplements are unregulated, the clinics are selling hope.
 Clean.
 Simple.
 And partly wrong.

-In July 2025, a randomized controlled trial showed that semaglutide -- a GLP-1 receptor agonist already FDA-approved for diabetes and obesity -- reversed multiple epigenetic aging clocks.
+In July 2025, a randomized controlled trial showed that semaglutide reversed multiple epigenetic aging clocks.
 PCGrimAge dropped 3.1 years (P=0.007).
 PhenoAge dropped 4.9 years (P=0.004).
 DunedinPACE improved by 0.09 units (P=0.01).
-This was the first RCT demonstrating that a licensed drug can reverse epigenetic age markers.
+Single trial.
+40 participants.
+Needs replication.
+Epigenetic clocks are surrogate endpoints, not hard outcomes like mortality.
+I know all the caveats.

 The five-drug stack and the missed colonoscopy

 He was also two years overdue for a colonoscopy.
+His last lipid panel was from 2022.
+No DEXA scan.
+No VO2 max test.

 What a patient taught me about NAD+